-David Cluchey specializes in law and the economy and teaches Antitrust, Economic Regulation, Business Associations, Advanced Business Associations and International Trade Law.
-He has a long-standing interest in the people, culture and economy of Russia.
+David Cluchey specializes in law and the economy and teaches Antitrust, Economic Regulation, Business Associations, Advanced Business Associations, International Finance, and International Trade Law.
 In 1994, Professor Cluchey, who is fluent in Russian, spent three months in Moscow as a Fulbright Lecturer at the Finance Academy of the Government of the Russian Federation.
 There he delivered a course of lectures in English and in Russian on the role of government in a market economy.
 He has also traveled to Russia as a consultant to the U.S. A.I.D.
 Rule of Law program, as well as to teach courses in American/Russian Business and Trade Law.
 In 1998, 1999, 2005, 2007 and 2009 he served as Director and taught in the St. Petersburg Summer Law Program, an ABA accredited program held each summer in St. Petersburg, Russia.
 He also taught in the Program in 1995, 1997, 2003 and 2011.

 Professor Cluchey has written and led discussions on NAFTA, and has served, along with Professor Zarr, as Special Counsel to the Maine Attorney General and as a consultant to several committees of the Maine Supreme Judicial Court.